taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The Water Cyclers have all poured their bowls of water into the enormous pitchers.
 They detach the origami flower bowl from the pitcher and in one confident, practiced shake, release the cloth from its shape.
 They then fold the cloth neatly and place it back on one shoulder.

 Min: **"Você não ouviu?
 Nós tivemos uma crise da água.
-Você teve a sorte de estar perto de nascentes de montanha e terras que não foram brutalmente abusadas. É diferente aqui."**
+Você teve a sorte de estar em algum lugar onde terras que não foram brutalmente abusadas. É diferente aqui."**

 *translation: "Didn't you hear?
 We had a Water Crisis.
-You were lucky enough to be near mountain springs and land that hadn't been brutally abused.
+You were lucky enough to be someplace where the land that hadn't been brutally abused.
 It's different here."*

 The Water Cyclers have each brought their pitcher to a table.
 They then pour themselves a glass, and raise it up.

 Water Cyclers: **"Beber sem sangrar!"**

-*translation: "Drink without bleeding!"*
+*translation: "To drink without bleeding!"*

 The Water Cyclers then all down their glass of water.
 The gathered Automata start to clap and cheer and eat and drink.
 Min grins and reaches for the escabeche.